- This story is regularly updated for relevance. Last updated: July 8, 2021

 There are a number of purposes for vaccination cards, but the most important of these is following doses of the same vaccine.
 Different vaccines, like those from Pfizer and Moderna, should not be mixed.
 So if you received your first dose of Moderna vaccine, it is important you get your second dose from Moderna as well, after the recommended interval.

 Vaccination cards also provide an “entry pass” of sorts for inoculated individuals.
 Once vaccinated, people are far freer to move about, travel between states and countries, and visit spaces where large groups of people gather.
-Vaccination cards prove that they are not putting other people at risk when doing so.
+Vaccination cards prove that they are not putting other people at risk when doing so (though some Republican politicians abhor the idea of so-called vaccine passports, while New York has introduced its own version, called the Excelsior Pass).

 Vaccine cards also have several blank lines, marked “other,” underneath the patient information.
 These may eventually be used to document booster shots or follow-up COVID-19 vaccine doses if they prove to be necessary (which is why you probably shouldn’t laminate your vaccination card).